Can My Employer Rescind My Severance Offer If I Try to Negotiate?

 1. Your Statutory Minimums Are Protected by Law

-No matter what your employer says, they are legally required to provide at least the minimum notice or severance pay required by employment standards legislation (either provincial or federal, depending on your job).
+No matter what your employer says, they are legally required to provide at least the minimum notice or severance pay required by employment standards legislation (either provincial or federal, depending on your job) if your termination was without cause.
 This is a non-negotiable legal obligation.

 Whether or not you negotiate your package, your employer must provide your statutory minimums.